DarkGhostHunter/Laralerts/README.md

 #### Session Key

-The Alert Bag is registered into the Session by a given key, called `_alerts`.
-If you're using this key name for other things, you should change for other key, since if it collides the Alert Bag won't be flashed into the session.
+The Alert Bag is registered into the Session by a given key, `_alerts` by default.
+If you're using this key name for other things, you should change the key name.

 ```php
 <?php